chun-eric/reactportfoliowebsite/README.md

 ### Reflection

 <h4>Context:</h4>
-I built this portfolio as a personal project to showcase my skills and work as a Front-End React and Email Developer.
+I built this portfolio as a personal project to showcase my skills and work as a Digital Content and Marketing Lead, Growth Marketer.
 It’s a platform I use to demonstrate my expertise to potential clients and hiring managers.

 <h4>Objective:</h4>
 My goal was to create a visually appealing, responsive, and user-friendly site that highlights my work and skills while reflecting my personal style.
 I wanted to emphasize the blend of Western and Eastern design elements that are part of my identity.